 Finally, don’t forget to give the wildlife a helping hand!
 Put out some bird food to encourage birds into your garden.
 Give them some fresh water to drink and ensure bird tables and feeders are clear of snow and ice.

 Gardening is a year-round hobby for many of us.
-Whether you’re a winter lover or not, these seven tasks will get you outside and in the fresh air – with the added bonus of getting your garden ready, for the new season in the new year!
+Whether you’re a winter lover or not, these seven tasks will get you outside and in the fresh air – with the added bonus of getting your garden ready, for spring and the newness that comes with it!